-This article, written by BUILD UP Experts, gives a broader picture on the importance of EPCs in relation with both consumer Practices and Building Property Value at the European Level.
+This article, written by BUILD UP Experts, gives a broader picture of the importance of EPCs concerning both consumer Practices and Building Property Value at the European Level.

-In this context, Energy Performance Certificates (EPCs) are an instrument that contributes to the improvement of the overall buildings’ performance in a transparent and comparable way across Europe.
+In this context, Energy Performance Certificates (EPCs) are an instrument that contributes to the improvement of the overall buildings’ performance transparently and comparably across Europe.
 EPCs were first introduced under the EPBD in 2002, and in 2010 the recast EPBD added a set of new requirements to improve the quality, usability and public acceptance of EPCs.
 Not to be confused with Energy Performance Contracting (which is also commonly abbreviated as EPC), the purpose of an Energy Performance Certificate is to provide information on a building’s energy performance rating and to make recommendations about cost-effective improvements.

 Energy certification can also be a means for informing consumers and can influence the building’s property value.
 This report by the European Commission’s Joint Research Centre supports ‘de-risking’ activities by evaluating existing literature about the impact of energy efficiency improvements on the value of property through the impact on operational costs.
 The contribution of EPCs to so-called green premiums and brown discounts are also analysed.

 EPCs may also include information on non-energy parameters, such as comfort.
 A 2018 report by BPIE puts a spotlight on Indoor Environmental Quality (IEQ) parameters.
 It presents national cases and initiatives and provides recommendations on how to integrate IEQ into national and EU policies.